ansible-community/antsibull-nox/README.md

 [LICENSES/GPL-3.0-or-later.txt](https://github.com/ansible-community/antsibull-nox/tree/main/LICENSE)
 for a copy of the license.

 The repository follows the [REUSE Specification](https://reuse.software/spec/) for declaring copyright and licensing information.
-The only exception are changelog fragments in ``changelog/fragments/``.